The best multi-day hikes in NSW

 • Suggested duration: 3 days

-• Difficulty: Difficult
+• Difficulty: Grade 4

-This exciting new three-day walk through the beautiful Murramarang National Park passes through coastal villages secluded beaches and gum forests, starting at Pretty Beach south of Ulladulla and ending at Maloneys Beach just north of Batemans Bay.
+This exciting three-day walk through the beautiful Murramarang National Park passes through coastal villages, secluded beaches and gum forests, starting at Pretty Beach south of Ulladulla and ending at Maloneys Beach just north of Batemans Bay.
 You can choose to stay overnight in campsites or in cabins along the way, with several multi-day experience packages available through the NSW National Parks and Wildlife Service, including options for transfers and tours.

 Keep an eye out for wildlife along the way, with more than 90 bird species – including sea eagles, shearwaters, petrels, peregrine falcons and a penguin colony – in the park, as well as eastern grey kangaroos.
-From May to October you may also spot whales as they migrate up and down the coast.
+From May to October, you may also spot whales as they migrate up and down the coast.
 Murramarang National Park is also an area of rich Aboriginal cultural heritage.
 Just north of the start of the walk is Murramarang Aboriginal Area, which is one of the largest and most important Aboriginal sites on the NSW coast.

-> See map
+See map

 A vista of North Head in Murramarang National Park, Murramarang South Coast Walk